 Follow Figure 3 when using the COOL ARC® 40 in conjunction with a wire feeder.
-The feeder will need to have pass-through water hoses installed in order to correctly function with the COOL ARC® 40, since the cooler requires continuous flow.
+Because the COOL ARC® 40 requires continuos flow the feeder will need to have pass-through water hoses installed in order to operate with the COOL ARC® 40.
 DO NOT USE A WATER SOLENOID VALVE with the COOL ARC® 40.
 Water pass-through connection kits are available for wire feeders.
 Refer to product literature or the wire feeder's instructions manual for kit availability and further connection details.
-It is not required to run the water lines through the wire feeder, but is does provide a very neat MIG gun connection.
+It is not required to run the water lines through the wire feeder.
 If pass-through water hoses are unavailable, connect the MIG gun as shown in Figure 4.